aosabook/500lines/same-origin-policy/doc/chapter.md

 }
 ```

-This is our first example of a signature with "dynamic fields".
+This is our first example of a signature with *dynamic fields*.
 Alloy has no built-in notions of time or behavior, which means that a variety of idioms can be used.
-In this model, we're using a common idiom in which you introduce a set of times `sig Time {}`
-(a signature that is actually declared in the `call` module), and then you attach `Time` as a final column for every time-varying field.
-Take `cookies` for example.
-As explained above (when we were talking about the `resources` field of `Server`), `cookies` is a relation with three columns.
-For a browser `b`, `b.cookies` will be a relation from cookies to time, and `b.cookies.t` will be the cookies held in `b` at time `t`.
-Likewise, the `documents` field associates a set of documents with each browser at a given time.
+In this model, we're using a common idiom in which you introduce a notion of `Time`, and attach it as a final column for every time-varying field.
+For example, expression `b.cookes.t` represents the set of cookies that are stored in browser `b` at particular time `t`.
+Likewise, the `documents` field associates a set of documents with each browser at a given time (for more details about we model the dyanmic behavior, see Appendix).

-Note that there is absolutely nothing special about `Time`; we've could named it any other way (for example, `Step` or `State`), and it wouldn't have changed the behavior of the model at all.
-All we are doing here is using the additional column in the relation as a way of representing the content of a field at different points in a system execution.
-In this sense, `Time` objects are nothing but helper objects used as a kind of indices.

 Documents are created from a response to an HTTP request.
 They could also be
 destroyed if, for example, the user closes a tab or the browser but